muldjord/skyscraper/docs/ARTWORK.md

 # Artwork look and effects
 Skyscraper allows you to fully customize how you want the final frontend artwork to appear by editing the file `/home/USER/.skyscraper/artwork.xml`.
 Each piece of artwork can be composited from one or more of the other artwork resources and you can even apply several effects to them.
 Read on for a full description on how to do this.

+* Each `<output>` node exports a single piece of artwork.
+* If no `<layer>` nodes are nested in an output node, it will simply export the defined type as raw unmanipulated artwork.
+* All layer nodes and their nested effects are rendered / applied top-to-bottom.

+Read on for an example and a complete description of everything the Skyscraper artwork compositor can do, including a more thorough description of the `<output>` and `<layer>` nodes.

 NOTE 1!!!
 Some users seem to have a habbit of editing the `~/skysource/artwork.xml` file.
 THIS IS NOT THE CORRECT FILE!
-Please read the above. :)
+Please read the first paragraph. :)

 NOTE 2!
-Every time you change the artwork configuration, please remember to regenerate the game list.
+Every time you change the artwork configuration, remember to regenerate the game list.
 Your changes won't take effect until you do so.
 Read more about this [here](https://github.com/muldjord/skyscraper/blob/master/docs/USECASE.md#the-game-list-generation-phase).

-Watch a video demonstrating [the features here](https://youtu.be/TIDD8EFSz50)
+Watch a video demonstrating the artwork compositing features [here](https://youtu.be/TIDD8EFSz50)

 ## Example artwork.xml
 An example could look something like this: